-- deciding on the executive management structure and determine the powers and duties entrusted to the executive management; - deciding on the Company's strategy (as recommended by the CEO) and growth areas, the Company's main policy lines, its willingness to take risks and its values; - deciding on and monitoring the budget; - being responsible for the Company's corporate governance structure and the compliance with the provisions of the Corporate Governance Code; - the appointment and dismissal of the CEO and the senior management; - deciding on the Company's remuneration policy as regards the CEO and the senior management (on the recommendation of the Remuneration Committee); - the appointment and dismissal of the members of the board committees; - the appointment and dismissal of the Company secretary; - reviewing and approving, after consultation of the Audit Committee, the annual and periodical financial statements; - taking all necessary and useful measures for effective and efficient execution of the Belgian rules on market abuse, preparing and evaluating the Company's Dealing Code; - convening the shareholders' meetings and submitting resolutions for approval; and - designing and reviewing a disclosure and communication policy promoting an effective dialogue with the Company's shareholders and potential shareholders and in general supervising the compliance with the obligations of the Company vis-à-vis its shareholders.
-In this regard the board shall endeavour to have the controlling shareholder(s) make a considered use of its/their position and respect the rights the interests of the minority stakeholders, whereby the board shall encourage the controlling shareholders to respect the 2009 Code.
+- deciding on the executive management structure and determining the powers and duties entrusted to the executive management and develop a clear delegation policy, in close consultation with the CEO; - interacting with the executive management on a regular basis and in a transparent manner; - deciding on the Company's medium and long term strategy (as recommended by the CEO) and growth areas, the Company's operational plans and main policy lines, its willingness to take risks and its values; - ensuring that the Company's culture is supportive of the realization of its strategy and that it promotes responsible and ethical behaviour; - deciding on and monitoring the budget; - being responsible for the Company's corporate governance structure and the compliance with the provisions of the Corporate Governance Code; - the appointment and dismissal of the CEO and the other members of the executive management, in consultation with the CEO and taking into account the need for a balanced executive team; - providing a succession plan for the CEO and the other members of the executive management, as well as for the members of the board of directors, and reviewing these plans periodically; - deciding on the Company's remuneration policy as regards the non-executive directors, the CEO and the other members of the executive management (on the recommendation of the Remuneration Committee); - reviewing the executive management's performance and the realization of the Company's strategic objectives annually against agreed performance measures and targets; - making proposals to the shareholders' meeting for the appointment or re-appointment of members of the board of directors;

+- the appointment and dismissal of the members of the board committees; - the appointment and dismissal of the Company secretary (if any); - reviewing and approving, after consultation of the Audit Committee, the annual and periodical financial statements; - taking all necessary and useful measures for effective and efficient execution of the Belgian rules on market abuse, preparing and evaluating the Company's Dealing Code (as attached in Annex 4 to this Corporate Governance Charter); - convening the shareholders' meetings and submitting resolutions for approval; and - designing and reviewing a disclosure and communication policy promoting an effective dialogue with the Company's shareholders and potential shareholders and in general supervising the compliance with the obligations of the Company vis-à-vis its shareholders.
+In this regard the board shall endeavour to have the controlling shareholder(s) make a considered use of its/their position and respect the rights the interests of the minority stakeholders, whereby the board shall encourage the controlling shareholders to respect the Code 2020.
+In this respect the board of directors will also evaluate whether the Company may benefit from a relationship agreement with its controlling shareholders.